vince-from-nice/osmaxil/README.md

 At the end of that phase all matching OSM elements are loaded into a map (see the ElementCache class) and linked to their matching imports (see the AbstractElement class).

 ### Element processing ###

-That phase is implemented by the class named services.ElementProcessor.

 The goal of that phase is depending on the type of the plugin.